pradeepkhanal23/caltrack-oop-project/readme.md

 ## License

-This project is licensed under the MIT License: LICENSE.
+This project is licensed under the MIT License.